TWO-STROKE TUESDAY | 2001 HONDA CR125 | COMPLETE TEST

 QUESTION 16: WHAT DO WE REALLY THINK?

 Honda should be commended.
-They took a big step backwards and ended up taking a giant leap forward.
+They took a big step backward and ended up taking a giant leap forward.
 This is the first CR125 in five years that has the power and powerband to hang with the front runners.